-Dean Kitchin dated it about the middle of the twelfth century, when the fame of St. Nicholas of Myra whose miracles are depicted on the Winchester Font, had found its way to Northern Europe, and he advances able and scholarly evidence to show that our Font and the other three in our Diocese, were most probably purchased by Henry Blois, Bishop of Winchester 1129-1171, and presented by this generous lover of foreign art, to our Cathedral, to this Church, and to the other two Hampshire Churches, which they so greatly enrich.
+Dean Kitchin dated it about the middle of the twelfth century, when the fame of St. Nicholas of Myra whose miracles are depicted on the Winchester Font, had found its way to Northern Europe.
+He advances evidence to show that our Font and the other three in our Diocese, were most probably purchased by Henry Blois, Bishop of Winchester 1129-1171.

-Thomas Heywood Masters, our Vicar from 1902 to 1921, and Provost of Portsmouth 1932 to 1938, wrote the notes.
+Thomas Heywood Masters, our Vicar from 1902 to 1921, and Provost of Portsmouth 1932 to 1938, wrote this pamphlet.
 His body lies in our Churchyard (beside that of Frank Partridge, second Bishop of Portsmouth); his tombstone is inscribed "Restorer of this Church".

-We may add that the Parish Registers from 1560 are in the County Archives at Winchester.
+The Parish Registers from 1560 are in the County Archives at Winchester.
 The names of 53 of our Vicars from 1283 are shown in the South Transept.
 The East Window (by Comper) pictures our risen Lord and the patron Saints of Sailors, Soldiers and Airmen, and those of the Allies in the Great War.
 The oak Stairs to the Ringers' Chamber replaced an iron ladder in 1954.
 The mediaeval Font Bowl nearby was brought from the ruins of the Chapel near Westbury House in 1936.
-The Royal Arms of James I hang over the South Door.
+The Royal Arms of Tames I hang over the South Door.